g-leech/argmin-gravitas/quotes.md

         <blockquote>Se méfier des penseurs dont l'esprit ne fonctionne qu'à partir d'une citation</blockquote>
     </li>
     <li class="footnote" id="fn:2">
 	<blockquote>Generally we strive to acquire one mental stance, one genre of views for all situations and events: we usually call that a 'philosophical' frame of mind.
-But, to enrich our knowledge, rather than making oneself uniform, one can listen to the soft voice of different situations...
-We thereby share the lives and natures of many people, by not treating ourselves like a rigid, invariable, singular atom.</blockquote>
+But, to enrich your knowledge, rather than making yourself uniform, you might listen to the soft voice of different situations...
+In so doing, we share the lives and natures of many others, by not acting like a rigid, invariable, singular atom.</blockquote>
 	<div align="center">— Nietzsche</div>
 </li>
 </ol>